hasanheroglu/city-display/README.md

 ### Backend
 Developed with Typescript, Node.js, Express, and MongoDB.
 Jest, Supertest, and Docker are used for testing.
+For backend tests, before the run, MongoDB must be started using `./backend/docker-compose.yml`.

 ### Running the app
 Run the command `docker-compose up --build` in the root directory.